What is a data breach?

 How to prevent data breaches

-There is no one security tool or control that can prevent data breaches entirely.
-The most reasonable means for preventing data breaches involves commonsense security practices.
-These include well-known security basics, such as:
+There's no one security tool or control that can prevent data breaches entirely.
+The most reasonable means for preventing data breaches involve commonsense security practices.
+These include well-known security basics, such as the following:

-- consistently applying the necessary software patches on all systems
+- Consistently apply the necessary software patches and updates on all systems.

-While these steps will help prevent intrusions into an environment, information security experts also encourage encrypting sensitive data, whether on premises or in the cloud.
-In the event of a successful intrusion into the environment, encryption will prevent threat actors from accessing the actual data.
+While these steps help prevent intrusions into an environment, information security experts also encourage encrypting sensitive data, whether on premises or in the cloud, along with ensuring data is encrypted at rest, in use and in motion.
+In the event of a successful intrusion into the environment, encryption prevents threat actors from accessing the actual data.

 In addition, organizations should have an incident response plan that can be implemented in the event of an intrusion or breach.
 This plan typically includes a formal process for identifying, containing and quantifying a security incident.

 When a data breach is first identified, time is of the essence so that data can potentially be restored and further breaches limited.
 The following steps can be used as a guide when responding to a breach: